Rajath-Kumar/ip/README.md

 # 8.Develop a program to calculate 8 Neighbors for a pixels in 2D array.

+After all, each pixel has 8 immediate neighbors: top left, top, top right, right, bottom right, bottom, bottom left, left.
+These image processing algorithms are often referred to as a "spatial convolution.".
+The process uses a weighted average of an input pixel and its neighbors to calculate an output pixel.

 import numpy as np
 axis = 5
 x =np.empty((axis,axis))